ServiceTo/Base/README.md

 # Base
-Library to convert decimals to base62 strings, useful for shortURLs based on ID numbers in a database.
+Library to convert integers to base62 strings, useful for shortURLs based on ID numbers in a database.

 ## Usage
 ### Install using composer...